Divina pleased with SC ruling

 Likewise, he said, his sponsorship of IBP activities was not limited to the Central Luzon chapter as he has been supporting the IBP since 2012 through Christmas parties, golf tournaments, regional conventions, and the like.

-While he was encouraged to run for IBP governor, he said he rejected the idea because of his numerous obligations, including being dean of the University of Sto.
-Tomas Faculty of Civil Law.
+While he was encouraged to run for IBP governor, he said he rejected the idea because of his numerous obligations, including being dean of the University of Santo Tomas Faculty of Civil Law.

 The SC said in its en banc decision that Divina did not engage in any illegal campaign activities as there was no evidence that he has or had any intention of running for the position of governor of IBP Central Luzon.